Reference Quadrupole Moments of Transition Elements from Lamb Shifts in Muonic Atoms

-In this section, we determine the optimal muon momentum for maximizing the number of $32\,$keV photons that exit from a Cu target.
+\textit{Optimizing muon momenta -} Here, we determine the optimal muon momentum for maximizing the number of $32\,$keV photons that exit from a Cu target.
 We consider a geometry in which the beam is shallowly implanted in a pure target angled at 45 degrees to it, with the photons exiting from the same surface towards a detector that is placed perpendicular to the muon beam axis.

 For each muon momentum, we calculate, by means of a GEANT4 simulation~\cite{2016-GEANT4}, the distribution of muon implantation in copper.
 Combining the measured absorption coefficient of copper~\cite{1993-henke_xray}, we calculate the fraction of $32\,$keV photons that exit the target.
 The results are shown in Figure~\ref{fig:Normalized_photon}.
-At low momentum $\approx 20$\,MeV/c, the muons are implanted shallowly so that $40\%$ are absorbed on the way to the detector.
+At low momentum $\approx 20$\,MeV/c, the muons are implanted shallowly, so that $40\%$ are absorbed on the way to the detector.
 At high momentum $\approx 30$\,MeV/c, most of the photons are absorbed.

 Although muon implantation favors low momenta, the available muon rate in a standard negative muon beamline generally increases rapidly with increasing momentum.
 To account for this, we adopt the rate vs. momentum curve of a commonly used beamline for muonic atom spectroscopy, the PiE1 beamline at the Paul Scherrer Institute~\cite{2023-pie1-gerchow}.
 Multiplying the photon absorption by the available muon rates results in a parabolic curve for the photon yield vs. momentum, which maximizes at $24\,$MeV/c (Figure~\ref{fig:Normalized_photon}).
 At this momentum, the transmission efficiency of $32\,$keV photons that exit towards the detector is $40\%$.